Majoring in Sociology

 - Sociology enhances a business degree: Sociology for the Business major.

-For information on how Sociology helps prepare for a career in law, click here:
+See how Sociology helps prepare for a career in law: Sociology for the Pre-law student.

 Arts and Letters students from every major succeed in business, graduate or professional school, or full-time service.
 Learn more about the career outcomes of all of our graduates, including Sociology majors.